vivienpou/react-boilerplate/docs/general/README.md

 ## Performant Web Font Loading

 If you simply use web fonts in your project, the page will stay blank until these fonts are downloaded.
-That means a lot of waiting time in which users could already read the content.
+That means a lot of waiting time in which Products could already read the content.

 [FontFaceObserver](https://github.com/bramstein/fontfaceobserver) adds a class